crspeller/dnd-answers/README.md

 - Qdrant for vector database management
 - Sentence Transformers for generating embeddings
-- OpenAI for model and chat capabilities
+- OpenAI for LLM backend

 ## Contributions